-In addition to tracking the time, budget, and scope of a project, the quality of the project should also be planned to ensure the customer is satisfied.
+In addition to tracking the time, budget, and scope of a project, the quality of the project should be planned to ensure the customer or end user is satisfied.
 This can be difficult as everyone has a different definition for quality.
-We want to help ensure that all of your projects meet high quality standards, so we’ve compiled a list for planning quality management in projects.

 How is quality defined?

-based on the standards set by the client.
-Because of this, we’ll be referring to quality in this article as what your client needs from the project.
+All, of course, based on the standards set by the client or user.
+Because of this, we’ll be referring to quality in this article as what your client or audience needs from the project.
 As a whole, quality includes meeting the requirements, delivering the product on time, and delivering a correct product.

 1. Use a Gantt chart

 A Gantt chart displays both the different activities that need to be completed during the project and an acceptable time frame for those activities.
 By using this tool, you can specifically plan out each phase of the project based on the deliverables you need to meet and examine exactly how long each portion should take.

 This not only helps in your planning but also helps manage client and stakeholder expectations by giving a more detailed look into the time and scope of the project.

 Ganttic is a project management software that offers a Gantt-based approach to scheduling and completing projects.
 The application is cloud-based and offers a more functional alternative to the limited features found in Excel.
 The drag-and-drop approach makes it easy to alter the project scope without having to create a whole new chart.
 Plus, tracking and planning resource usage is simpler.